Configure workforce identity federation with Okta and sign in users

 • ORGANIZATION_ID: the numeric organization ID of your Google Cloud organization.

-• SESSION_DURATION: the session duration, which determines how long the Google Cloud access tokens, console (federated) sign-in sessions, and gcloud CLI sign-in sessions from this workforce pool are valid.
+• SESSION_DURATION: Optional.
+The session duration, which determines how long the Google Cloud access tokens, console (federated) sign-in sessions, and gcloud CLI sign-in sessions from this workforce pool are valid.
 The duration must be greater than 15 minutes (900s) and less than 12 hours (43200s).
-If not configured, the session has a default duration of one hour (3600s).
+If session duration is not set, it defaults to a duration of one hour (3600s).

 Create an Okta app integration